top of page

 Kim, pictured with melandkim.com's Krisz and Iain, backstage at Rewind Scotland, Scone Palace, 21.07.18

 For many other pop stars of their generation, the shortness of their career would have seen them long forgotten, but in the case of the Appleby sisters, that couldn't be further from the truth.
-The response to Kim’s recent festival performances and the fact that the girls scored a worldwide hit single in 2018, over 35 years after their debut single Showing Out (Get Fresh at The Weekend), is testament to that – as is the high level of traffic to this website.
+The fact that the girls scored a worldwide hit single in 2018, over 35 years after their debut single Showing Out (Get Fresh at The Weekend), with Where Is Love, and the loving response to Kim’s 2024 UK festival performances is testament to that – as is the high level of traffic to this website.
 Whatever the future holds, Kim’s passion and creativity will always motivate her to write and produce new music, whilst the legacy she created with Mel shows no sign of diminishing.
-Their songs, their talent, and the impact that they made as a duo have left an indelible mark on pop culture, and Mel & Kim will have a place in the hearts of their fans forever.
+Their songs, their talent, and the impact that they made as a duo have left an indelible mark on pop culture, and Mel & Kim will have a place in the hearts of their fans... forever.

 ©2022 www.melandkim.com.
 All written content is owned by www.melandkim.com - info@melandkim.com